tbhb/typing-graph/README.md

 ## Acknowledgments

-This library is inspired by [Pydantic][pydantic]'s approach to type introspection and metadata extraction. typing-graph builds on Pydantic's [typing-inspection][typing-inspection] library for low-level type introspection.
+[Pydantic][pydantic]'s approach to type introspection and metadata extraction inspired this library. typing-graph builds on Pydantic's [typing-inspection][typing-inspection] library for low-level type introspection.

-## AI assistance
+## AI help

-This project uses [Claude Code][claude-code] as a development tool.
-The core architecture, API design, and implementation are authored by the maintainer.
-All AI-generated contributions are reviewed, tested, and revised to meet project standards before being committed.
+This project uses [Claude Code][claude-code] as a development tool for:

-Claude Code has been used for:

 - Rubber ducking and exploring design alternatives
 - Drafting documentation and docstrings